stevemac321/cuda_fft_batch_mmap_1g/README.md

    - 12 files × 16MB = 192MB per batch (scaled to 1GB in full runs)

 2. **FFT Processing**
-   - (TODO run the raw voltage chunk thru outlier detection)
+   - scripts to capture voltage or any signal from your microcontroller included.
+   - TODO I might try zipping mine up that you can use or just some of then
-   - CUDA FFT on 128-float chunks (393216 rows per 192MB batch)
+   - CUDA FFT on 8192 float chunks on memory mapped files of 16M each.
-   - cuFFT throughput: ~106 ms for 50M+ floats
+   - Same with Intel MKL, compare results
    - Frequency domain features extracted per chunk

 3. **Signal Statistics (per chunk)**